xbach/docs/trezor-user/makingpayments.rst

 Making payments
 ===============

-In order to make payments, go to the account page in myTREZOR and press send.
+In order to make payments, go to the account page in TREZOR Wallet and press send.
 You should see a payment page like this:

 .. image:: images/send.png